Switch Plans Tool

-Using our switch plan equity release calculator couldn’t be easier.
+Using our switch plan equity release tool couldn’t be easier.
 You simply need to tell us some of details of your current lifetime mortgage.

-Our calculator then instantly projects forward your balance and compares it against other equity release plan rates available right now.
-Our clever calculator also factors in things like the costs associated with changing plan and any early repayment charges being incurred.
+Our tool then instantly projects forward your balance and compares it against other equity release plan rates available right now.
+Our clever tool also factors in things like the costs associated with changing plan and any early repayment charges being incurred.

 Results are displayed in an easy to follow format so that you can see the year-by-year comparison between the old and new plan and help establish in what year the break-even point is found - the year when switching plans becomes profitable.